-2 Identify the different forms of licence arrangements that exist in your jurisdiction.
+Identify the different forms of licence arrangements that exist in your jurisdiction.

-In general, three types of licence agreements can be distinguished: exclusive, sole and non-exclusive licence agreements.
+In general, three types of licence agreements can be distinguished: exclusive, sole and non-exclusive.
 While an exclusive licence confers all the rights that subsist in the subject matter of the licence agreement to the licensee, a sole licence only gives exclusivity in the sense that the licensor will not grant licences to any other party, but he or she will retain the right to use the subject matter of the licence agreement for itself.
 A non-exclusive licence, contrary to an exclusive or sole licence, does not grant all the rights that subsist in the subject matter of the licence agreement to one particular licensee; the licensor may grant rights to several licensees.
-The rules applicable to exclusive or sole licences.
-For example, unlike a non-exclusive licensee, an exclusive or sole licensee of a patent has standing to sue for infringement and may grant sub-licences.
+The rules applicable to exclusive or sole licensee, an exclusive or sole licensee of a patent has the standing to sue for infringement and may grant sub-licences.